anexia-it/anexia-composer-tools/README.md

 # Anexia Composer Tools

-A composer package used to fetch version numbers and license information from all installed composer packages (included in composer.json) and their latest version number registered on packagist.
+A composer package used to fetch version numbers and licence information from all installed composer packages (included in composer.json) and their latest version number registered on packagist.

 ## Installation and configuration